 The shower head and hose casing are made from stainless steel.
 This makes them durable, plus they look quite good next to other silver colors in your bathroom.

 There are two options for hanging the hose, either from the tank of the toilet or on the wall.
 This makes it convenient to place it where it suits you best.
-The hose is 5 feet long, so depending on where you position it, you might be able to use it to rinse your bathtub and washbasin too.
+The hose is quite long, so depending on where you position it, you might be able to use it to rinse your bathtub and washbasin too.

 - Two settings for water pressure.